Moosa Ali Jaleel: 3 November 1988 attack

 Maj.
-General Jaleel played a pivotal role in organizing and leading the defence of the NSS HQ during the attack.
+General Jaleel played a pivotal role in organising and leading the defence of the NSS HQ during the attack.
 His military training and knowledge proved to be most valuable to the commanders at the NSS HQ.
 He received a bullet/shrapnel injury to his leg early on while retaliating to the attacker at the North-East corner of the Bandaara Koshi where the fighting was most intense but even with this injury he continued performing throughout the incident remarkably.

 His bravery and dedication are most notable as the Commander of the Recce patrol.
 The Recce patrol was an effort to venture of the NSS HQ which was under siege to retaliate and gather knowledge of the attacker.
 The first attempt was made to leave the HQ in buses with a tractor leading the way, this effort was aborted after the gate could not be opened as it was jammed due to damage.
 The second attempt was made through the Defence Ministry gate (then Police HQ gate) on foot.
 11 soldiers with task force training volunteered for this mission.
-After being organized and briefed on the mission by Maj.
+After being organised and briefed on the mission by Maj.
 Gen Jaleel (then Lt.), the patrol was addressed by Maj.
 Gen (Ret.)
 Mohamed Zahir (then Major) who was the leading Commander at the NSS HQ at the time.

 The patrol formed up on the half wall fronting the street then with Maj.
 Gen Jaleel, the commander at the lead of the patrol, ran out through the gate and along Ameeru Ahmed magu towards Huravee Building.
 Due to reasons unknown only 9 member were able to run out the gate with 2 members remaining inside.
 As the attackers noticed the patrol running out of the HQ they intensified the fire towards them and additionally a member of the patrol slipped and was unable to use his weapon to return fire which resulted in 3 member of the patrol being killed under fire.
 The remaining 6 members completed their mission and returned inside the base through the same gate.

 The mission is undoubtedly the most daring in the modern military history of the country.
 The soldiers who volunteered for the mission undertook it with full knowledge that they were venturing out a HQ which was under siege and into the hail of bullets from the attackers.
 And Maj.
 Gen Jaleel holds a legendary status in the MNDF as the commander who led this mission.